MARTIMM/gnome-gtk3/Design-docs/Design.md

     SomeModule._fallback
-      try some-sub or Gxyz_somemodule_some_sub => sub address callsame() if no address until one is found Substitute native objects for perl6 objects in argument list Cast first argument when sub is found in another class
+      try some-sub or Gxyz_somemodule_some_sub => sub address callsame() if no address until one is found Substitute native objects for Raku objects in argument list Cast first argument when sub is found in another class

     Gnome::N::X.test-call()